Rich Eisen: Other media

-Saturday Night Live 's Weekend Update.
+Saturday Night Lives Weekend Update.
 Shortly after, Eisen did an introduction for The Roast of Tom Brady on Netflix.

 Personal life

 Eisen is Jewish.
 In 2003, Eisen married Suzy Shuster, formerly a college football sideline reporter for ESPN on ABC.
 They have two sons and a daughter, as well as two Golden Retriever rescue dogs.
 They live near Coldwater Canyon in Beverly Hills, California.

 Eisen wrote the book Total Access, which was published in 2007.
 In 2012, he started the "Punters Are People Too" movement after Bryan Anger was drafted by the Jacksonville Jaguars in the third round of the 2012 NFL draft.

-He also does a charity run for St. Jude Children's Hospital called Run Rich Run.
-It has raised approximately $5.2 million for the hospital.

-He is a longtime fan of the New York Jets, New York Yankees, New York Knicks and also of the Michigan Wolverines.